NEUBIAS/training-resources/_modules/distance_transform.md

 motivation: |
 concept_map: >
   graph LR
-    B("Input image") -->|distance transform| D("Distance map image") B -->|must contain| P("Pixels with value 0")
+    B[Binary image] --> DT(Distance transform)
+    DT --> D["Distance map image"]
-    D -->|contains| DN("Distances to nearest 0 pixel")
+    D -- contains ---DN("Distances to nearest foreground (or background) pixel") DT -- has --- VI("Various implementations")

 figure: /figures/distance_transform.png
-figure_legend: Upper panel - Label mask image and the corresponding distance map.
+figure_legend: Upper panel - Binary image and the corresponding distance map.
 The distance map has three local maxima, which are very useful for object splitting and defining object centers.
-Lower panel - The label mask image has been binarized and inverted in order to compute the distances to the objects.
+Lower panel - Inverted binary image and corresponding distance map, which is useful to comute distances to closest objects.

 activity_preface: |
   - Distance transform basics
     - Open label mask [xy_8bit_labels__dist_trafo_a.tif](https://github.com/NEUBIAS/training-resources/raw/master/image_data/xy_8bit_labels__dist_trafo_a.tif).
+    - Convert to binary image.
     - Perform a distance transform.
-    - From label mask create binary image where the objects are `0` and the background is `1`.
+    - Invert the binary input image.
     - Perform another distance transform on the new binary image.
     - Observe that the datatype of the distance transform image limits the distances.
     - Observe whether the image calibration is considered for the distances.